wiz0u/WTelegramClient/EXAMPLES.md

 <a name="monitor-msg"></a>
 ## Monitor new messages being posted in chats in real-time

-You have to handle `client.OnUpdate` events containing an `UpdateNewMessage`.
+You have to handle `client.OnUpdates` events containing an `UpdateNewMessage`.

 See the `HandleMessage` method in [Examples/Program_ListenUpdates.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_ListenUpdates.cs?ts=4#L23).